sonosaurus/sonobus/Builds/LinuxMakefile/BUILDING.md

 ### Installing
 When the build finishes, the executable will be at `Builds/LinuxMakefile/build/sonobus`.
-You can install it by running the install script:
+You can install it and the VST3 plugin by running the install script:
 ```
 sudo ./install.sh
 ```